 Unpleasant, but necessary.
 Spend some time looking at your shed or garage in a new light, and think about the weak points.
 “They don’t care about collateral damage,” says Steve Briggs, who designs top end bike locks for engineering firm Pragmasis.
 “We know of a case where thieves attacked six bikes that were chained together and the owner thought he didn’t need a ground anchor — the thieves hacked through five frames to get one bike out, with the chain still attached.”

 2. Do the simple stuff: replace bolts, design for difficulty

 Replace them with long, round-headed coach bolts that secure on the inside to a bolt with a washer, with one bolt on each side of the hinge and one bolt on each side of any lock.
 “It doesn’t cost much to do that, but all of a sudden the thief has to work hard,” Steve says.
 “In terms of overall cost effectiveness things like this are the best.”

 3. New locks and bolts

 What about a Garage Defender?
-“It’s tricky,” Steve says.
+“It’s tricky,” says Briggs.
 “If you’re a row of six lockups and everyone has one, get one.
 If you’re the only one who’ll have one, then don’t get one because it’ll advertise you have something in there.
 Then again, if you’ve already had a theft then get one, because they know you have valuable stuff and there’s a pretty good chance they’ll come back.”

 Locks are heavy though so make sure you invest in something you can handle, and actually use it, rather than something huge and clunky that gathers dust.
 “The idea is for the thief to take one look and walk away.”

-5. Don’t advertise
+5. Don’t advertise what you’ve got

 So should you shout about how much security you have?
 Yes and no, Steve says.
 You don’t want it to draw people in so it needs to be unobtrusive from a distance.
-“But it needs to be bloody secure and obviously so if someone’s close up and in your garden looking around.”
+“But it needs to be bloody secure and obviously so, if someone’s close up and in your garden looking around.”

-The UK’s national, police approved registration scheme is called Bike Register.
+If you’re in the UK, the national, police approved registration scheme is called Bike Register.
 It’s free to join and has close to one millions registrations.
 You’ll receive a free sticker to add to your bike to deter thieves.

 7. Remove accessories